tothemoon-org/extension-blocks/spec.md

 ## Specification

-Extension blocks are a second layer on top of canonical bitcoin blocks in which a miner will commit to the merkle root of an additional block of transactions.
+Extension blocks devise a second layer on top of canonical bitcoin blocks in which a miner will commit to the merkle root of an additional block of transactions.

 Extension blocks leverage several features of BIP141, BIP143, and BIP144 for transaction opt-in, serialization, verification, and network services, and as